AttifyOS/frida/README.md

-# frida
+# Frida

-Frida packaged for AttifyOS
+Dynamic instrumentation toolkit for developers, reverse-engineers, and security researchers.